AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/configuration.md

 ## MsalGuard - dynamic auth request

 The **MsalGuard** also allows you to dynamically change the **authRequest** at runtime.
-This allow you to pick a different authority for some route, or to dynamically add scopes based on the **RouterStateSnapshot**.
+This allow you to pick a different authority for a route, or to dynamically add scopes based on the **RouterStateSnapshot**.

 ```js
 export function MSALGuardConfigFactory(): MsalGuardConfiguration {